bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

-In the distance loomed the city, swallowing commuters without pity, and gorging on them throughout the day, until utterly frail and drained, only to, without grieving, regurgitate them upon the evening.
+In the distance loomed the city, swallowing commuters without pity, and gorging on them throughout the day, until finally frail and utterly drained, only to, without grieving, regurgitate them upon the evening.

+Every day, I watched this distant dance, where as if within a trance, people came of their own voli